asmaloney/gactar/README.md

 ### Download gactar Release

-1. Download the latest [release](https://github.com/asmaloney/gactar/releases) for your platform.
+1. Download the latest [release](https://github.com/asmaloney/gactar/releases) for your platform & architecture (ARM64 if you have an ARM processor, AMD64 otherwise) and decompress the file.

-2. Decompress the file using the appropriate tool for your platform.

-3. You should end up with a folder named something like `gactar-v<version>-<platform>-<architecture>` (e.g. `gactar-v0.4.0-darwin-amd64`) containing the following files & folders:
+2. You should end up with a folder named something like `gactar-v<version>-<platform>-<architecture>` (e.g. `gactar-v0.8.0-macOS-amd64`) containing the following files & folders:

    |                 |                                                                              |
    | --------------- | ---------------------------------------------------------------------------- |